-Ms. Beliveau has conducted or assisted in more than 20 internal investigations for public companies and their directors, including investigations relating to companies located in Japan, China, and the Philippines.
+Ms. Beliveau has conducted or assisted in more than 20 internal investigations for public companies and their directors, including investigations in Japan, China, and the Philippines.
 In these matters, she interacted with the companies’ external auditors and presented to the Securities and Exchange Commission.
 She has aided public companies through multi-year restatements and provided guidance on complex accounting matters.
 In these matters, she interfaced with the companies’ external auditors.

-Typical issues Ms. Beliveau in the above matters include revenue recognition, excess and obsolete inventory, and the adequacy of reserves and accruals.
+Typical issues Ms. Beliveau dealt with in the above matters include revenue recognition, excess and obsolete inventory, and the adequacy of reserves and accruals.
 She has investigated allegations of accounting fraud, employee theft through embezzlement, bribery, and fraud in travel and entertainment expense reporting.
 In addition, Ms. Beliveau provides assistance and guidance regarding generally accepted accounting principles, audit standards, and internal controls.

 Prior to joining Morrison & Foerster, Ms. Beliveau spent over 20 years performing audit and forensic accounting services.
-She was a senior managing director at FTI Consulting and a managing director at Huron Consulting.
+She was a senior managing director at FTI Consulting and LECG, and a managing director at Huron Consulting.
 Prior to that, she was an auditor with Arthur Andersen for ten years.
 Ms. Beliveau is a member of the American Institute of Certified Public Accountants and the Association of Certified Fraud Examiners.